 Neuropsychological testing can help health care providers fully assess the extent of psychological, emotional, behavioral, and neuropsychological issues.
 This type of evaluation can point you toward an effective referral who will be well-equipped to assist with the specific issues that you or your loved one are dealing with.

 How Can I Help Someone Suffering From Crippling Depression?

 If you believe that someone is struggling with crippling depression, create a safe and nonjudgmental environment where they can talk about what they’re going through.
 Encourage them to seek professional help and never suggest that they could simply “get over it” if they just wanted to.
 It may help if you look up contact information for health care providers or offer to schedule the appointment and provide a ride, as even these small steps can seem overwhelming to one who is suffering severe depression.

 Contact the Professionals at NeuroHealth in Arlington Heights!

 If you or someone you know is struggling with depression, our staff at NeuroHealth can help you better assess the condition and determine your next steps.
-Serving Arlington Heights and the surrounding communities – including Palatine, Des Plaines, Schaumburg, Mt Prospect, and more – we offer neuropsychological assessments and treatments for patients of all ages.
+Serving Arlington Heights, IL, and the surrounding communities – including Palatine, Des Plaines, Schaumburg, Mt Prospect, and more – we offer neuropsychological assessments and treatments for patients of all ages.
 Give us a call at (847) 499-1604 or contact us online today to schedule an assessment and get started on the path toward healing.